The 2019 Hong Kong 100 was packed with amazing stories. You’ll find headlines like:

 - Henri: I’m only bringing a single soft flask, no hydration pack.
 The aid stations are so well stocked you only need a little liquid to get you through the spots between.
 (Thank god I ignored this advice, as I filled all of my bottles with sports drink and water mixes at every aid station the entire race, and still got dehydrated.
 More on this later.)

-- Petr: Eat the sushi.
+- Petr: Eat da sushi.
+Don’t be idiot!
 Have rice, pasta, soup, eat as much as you can.
 (I did, and it definitely helped.
 More on that later, too.)

 - Brian: Don’t go hard at the beginning, but stay ahead of the pack going into the patch of single-track trail or it gets congested.

-When I finally got to the first climb, runners were stopped and walking, sometimes in a complete standstill queueing to take their turn walking up a section.
+4k down the road, I finally got to the first climb.
+Runners were stopped and walking, sometimes in a complete standstill queuing to take their turn walking up a section or gingerly stepping over a root.
 One of which even held his arm out to block my way to prevent me from being able to go around him.

-I thought of Jeff, Brian, and Henri, friends of mine that had escaped the chaos and were probably making off ahead at a nice jogging pace.
-I checked the live chip timing to see that going into the turn, I was 178th.
+I thought of Jeff, Brian, and Henri; friends of mine that had escaped the chaos and were probably making off ahead at a nice jogging pace.
+I checked the live chip timing while stuck in a standstill.
+I was 178th.
 Good luck breaking 50 now.

 When it finally cleared up, we got to a wide road where we could finally run, which brings me to the next tip.